 As you can see, if you travel even a reasonable amount, the Chase Sapphire Reserve quickly becomes the better value, despite a higher “sticker price” on the annual fee.

-However, if you will not use the travel credit, nor the benefits I discuss above, then the Preferred may suit you just fine.
-Note that, in that case, if you don’t even plan to utilize the airline and hotel transfer partners, your best bet may actually be a card that earns 2% cash back.
+However, if you will not use the travel credit, nor the benefits I discuss above, then the Chase Sapphire Preferred should suit you just fine.

 Want to take a look at current signup bonuses or compare various card benefits?
 I keep links to all of this on the Travel Rewards Credit Cards page.